Nonverbal adult in Maryland group home is charged in beating death of caregiver

 Montgomery health officials confirmed that the group home is operated by IHCOS Care Associates, which did not return calls seeking comment.

 County officials said the Maryland Department of Health regulates such services.
-A spokesman for that agency on Monday said the group home’s inspection and licensure records could only be released via an official Maryland Public Information Act request.
+A spokesman for that agency on Monday said the group home’s inspection and licensure records could be released only via a Maryland Public Information Act request.

-The Maryland Office of the Public Defender represented David during a hearing on Monday.
+The Maryland Office of the Public Defender represented David during a hearing Monday.
 Allen Wolf, the head public defender in Montgomery, declined to comment.